howtographql/howtographql/content/frontend/angular-apollo/8-subscriptions.md

 ```
 What's going on here?

 1. You're instantiating a `SubscriptionClient` that knows the endpoint for the Subscriptions API.
-Notice that you're also authenticating the websocket connection with the user's `token` that you retrieve from `localStorage`.
+Notice that you're also authenticating the WebSocket connection with the user's `token` that you retrieve from `localStorage`.
 Then, we provide `SubscriptionClient` instance to `WebSocketLink` that will handle the subscription GraphQL operation.
-2. Due to the fact that Links represent small portions of how you want your GraphQL operation to be handled.
+2. Because Links represent small portions of how you want your GraphQL operation to be handled.
 They are designed to be composed with other links.
-In our case, we need to control which links are used depending on the operation ( i.e `directional composition`).
-Apollo Link provides and easy way to use different links depending on the operation by using `.split` method.
+In our case, we need to control which links are used depending on the operation ( i.e. `directional composition`).
+Apollo Link provides an easy way to use different links depending on the operation by using `.split` method.
 3. `split` takes two required parameters and one optional one.
 The first argument to split is a function which receives the operation and returns true for the first link ( second argument) and false for the second link ( third argument).
-So, if the operation that are coming is 'subscription', we run the `WebSocketLink` else `HttpLink`
+So, if the operation that is coming is 'subscription', we run the `WebSocketLink` else the `HttpLink`

 </Instruction>